 Another part of the Falcon 20’s “D” inspection that was contracted out from Hangar 6 was the engine overhaul.
 That job was most economically done by a place that did nothing but complete engine overhauls.
-In order to get the two CF-700 fan jet engines to that shop, the one person who was on the crew that was best suited for the trip was… me.
+In order to get the two CF-700 fan jet engines to that shop, the had to be crated, loaded into a truck and driven to the distant overhaul station.
+The one person who was on the crew that was best suited for the trip was… me.

 Their reasoning was quite sound.
 First of all I was working under the shop certificate and thus the least qualified mechanic in the crew.
 Secondly, I was being paid the lowest hourly rate of anyone other than the hangar rat guy- and absolutely nobody was gonna trust him with a truck load of jet engines on a long road trip.
 Third, I was known to be highly dependable.
 So, they sent me out to rent a U-Haul truck while the two CF-700-C engines were crated up and made ready to be transported.
 I was to drive them down to Springfield, Illinois and Abraham Lincoln Airfield where the overhaul shop was located.